monk-io/docs/docs/improve/k8s-migrate.md

         - /yelb-production/redis
 ```

 Since this is our production Kit, it might be good idea to run it on some public cloud services.
 To do this, you'll need to have a cloud provider added.
-To learn more, please see ["Monk in 10 minutes" guide](monk-in-10#creating-a-monk-cluster).
+To learn more, please see ["MonkOS in 10 minutes" guide](monk-in-10#creating-a-monk-cluster).

 Assuming we have AWS as the provider, we can simply run: